Onsite Sewage Systems Program

 Elevated Sand Mound Design Manual

-This manual supplements the provisions of ISDH Rule 410 IAC 6-8.3, Residential On-Site Sewage Systems, and ISDH Rule 410 IAC 10.1, Commercial On-Site Sewage Systems.
-It provides additional information on the procedures for the design of elevated sand mound systems for one and two family dwellings.
+This manual supplements the provisions of IDOH Rule 410 IAC 6-8.3, Residential On-Site Sewage Systems, and IDOH Rule 410 IAC 10.1, Commercial On-Site Sewage Systems.
+It provides additional information on the procedures for the design of elevated sand mound systems for one and two-family dwellings.

 Indiana Interpretation of 410 IAC 6-8.3: Tanks Fitted with Aeration Units for Aerobic Digestion